You can be sitting in a room full of people and still feel completely alone.

 It’s a strange kind of loneliness.
 Not the kind that comes from being physically alone — but the kind that comes from feeling unseen.

-And if you’ve ever felt this way, you’re not dramatic.
-You’re not ungrateful.
-You’re not broken.
+And if you have ever felt this way, you are not dramatic.
+You are not ungrateful.
+You are not broken.

 Let’s talk about why this happens.

-Loneliness Isn’t About the Number of People Around You
+Loneliness Is not About the Number of People Around You

 Most people think loneliness means isolation.